jmacdotorg/plerd/README.md

 Plerd is released and stable.
 It still has plenty of room for improvement, and I welcome community feedback and patch proposals, but it will continue to do what it does now, in more or less the same fashion, for the foreseeable future.

-Please visit [Plerd's homepage](http://jmac.org/plerd) for links to Plerd community resources, such as mailing lists.

 ## Setup

 ### Installation